CSI Summer Camp July 16-19, 2019

-Learn about crime scene investigations, forensic science and more: July 12-15, 2016
+Learn about crime scene investigations, the forensic science field and more

 The camp runs each day from 9 a.m. to 4 p.m. and is a combination of lecture, student interaction and hands-on experiences including: